-- adverse regulatory decisions; - any delay in our regulatory filings for our product candidates and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such filings, including without limitation the FDA's issuance of a "refusal to file" letter or a request for additional information; - the impacts of the ongoing COVID-19 pandemic and related restrictions; - the commencement, enrollment or results of any future clinical trials we may conduct, or changes in the development status of our product candidates; - adverse results from, delays in or termination of clinical trials; - unanticipated serious safety concerns related to the use of our product candidates; - lower than expected market acceptance of our product candidates following approval for commercialization; - changes in financial estimates by us or by any securities analysts who might cover our stock;
+- adverse regulatory decisions; - any delay in our regulatory filings for our product candidates and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such filings, including without limitation the FDA's issuance of a "refusal to file" letter or a request for additional information; - the impacts of the ongoing COVID-19 pandemic and related restrictions; - the ongoing conflict between Ukraine and Russia and the global impact of restrictions and sanctions imposed on Russia and the impact thereof on the markets generally, including any adverse effects on macroeconomic conditions such as inflation; - the commencement, enrollment or results of any future clinical trials we may conduct, or changes in the development status of our product candidates: - adverse results from, delays in or termination of clinical trials; - unanticipated serious safety concerns related to the use of our product candidates; - lower than expected market acceptance of our product candidates following approval for commercialization; - changes in financial estimates by us or by any securities analysts who might cover our stock; - changes in the market valuations of similar companies; - stock market price and volume fluctuations of comparable companies and, in particular, those that operate in the biopharmaceutical industry; - publication of research reports about us or our industry or positive or negative recommendations or withdrawal of research coverage by securities analysts; - announcements by us or our competitors of significant acquisitions, strategic partnerships or divestitures; - announcements of investigations or regulatory scrutiny of our operations or lawsuits filed against us; - investors' general perception of our business or management; - recruitment or departure of key personnel;

-- changes in the market valuations of similar companies; - stock market price and volume fluctuations of comparable companies and, in particular, those that operate in the biopharmaceutical industry; - publication of research reports about us or our industry or positive or negative recommendations or withdrawal of research coverage by securities analysts; - announcements by us or our competitors of significant acquisitions, strategic partnerships or divestitures; - announcements of investigations or regulatory scrutiny of our operations or lawsuits filed against us; - investors' general perception of our business or management; - recruitment or departure of key personnel; - overall performance of the equity markets; - disputes or other developments relating to intellectual property rights, including patents, litigation matters and our ability to obtain, maintain, defend, protect and enforce patent and other intellectual property rights for our technologies; - significant lawsuits, including patent or stockholder litigation; - proposed changes to healthcare laws in the U.S. or foreign jurisdictions, or speculation regarding such changes; - general political and economic conditions; and - other events or factors, many of which are beyond our control.
+- overall performance of the equity markets; - disputes or other developments relating to intellectual property rights, including patents, litigation matters and our ability to obtain, maintain, defend, protect and enforce patent and other intellectual property rights for our technologies; - significant lawsuits, including patent or stockholder litigation; - proposed changes to healthcare laws in the U.S. or foreign jurisdictions, or speculation regarding such changes; - general political and economic conditions; and - other events or factors, many of which are beyond our control.